DakshRocks21/ultivision/README.md

 ## Usage

-> :warning: We **strongly recommend** using a virtual environment to run this project and run it on a `screen:onex,portrait`.
+> :warning: You need to use a virtual environment to run this project.

+name your virtual environment `coursework-test` and run `source venv/bin/activate` to activate it.

 Simulate a medium-density screen such as Motorola Droid 2: `python main.py -m screen:droid2`